MEMRC Frequently Asked Questions

 Am I eligible for a COVID-19 Vaccine as an MRC volunteer?

 As per the Massachusetts Department of Public Health: MRC volunteers that are not actively supporting specific covid response efforts such as vaccination clinics and testing sites are not eligible to receive the vaccine under their general MRC volunteer affiliation.
 Volunteers who are assigned to a clinic are eligible to receive the COVID-19 vaccine only at the specific clinic they will be working.
 Volunteers who are not scheduled for clinics (i.e. have not been given specific dates/times) and those who do not fall under the current priority group(s), are not eligible to be vaccinated at this time.
 Volunteers will be provided the opportunity to receive their vaccine at their assigned clinic if the vaccine is available.
+Please note that local public health and municipalities are no longer provided first doses of vaccine and in most cases are not able to provide volunteers with their vaccine.

 Am I eligible to vaccinate if my medical license is issued out of state, out of the country, or is expired?